ShahriarRaktim/ActingRole/README.md

 Visit my website to see my natok [student covid natok](https://silly-bhabha-da41b7.netlify.app/).

 ## About Natok
-The students faced a lot of study gap.So we are going to make a natok about it.
+The students faced a lot of study gap.So we are going to make a natok about it..

 ## Learn More